puja108/security-hands-on/README.md

 kubectl create -f minikube-psp.yaml
 ```

-Once you have a working minikube with PSP enabled you can check out https://kubernetes.io/docs/concepts/policy/pod-security-policy/#example and https://docs.giantswarm.io/guides/securing-with-rbac-and-psp/#running-applications-that-need-privileged-access.
+Once you have a working minikube with PSP enabled you should check out https://kubernetes.io/docs/concepts/policy/pod-security-policy/#example and https://docs.giantswarm.io/guides/securing-with-rbac-and-psp/#running-applications-that-need-privileged-access.

 ## Sources, Further Reading and Resources